Fungimap: Citizen science

+There is some controversy over whether these details should be hidden in some instances, for instance the location of poisonous deathcap mushrooms.

 Organisational structure

 Fungimap is a not-for-profit organization with an independent Management Committee with representation from across Australia.
 Committee members have diverse backgrounds and interests including field mycology, fungi recording and inventory, fungi photography and painting, education, conservation, taxonomy and ecology.

 Several subcommittees assist with carrying out the aims of the organization, as set out in the Constitution and elaborated in the Strategic Plan.
 There are subcommittees for Data and Images, Conservation and Biodiversity and Funding and Promotion, as well as the organizing committees for the particular Conferences and Festivals that are being planned.
-Fungimap has a staff of two part-time Coordinators, a dedicated team of office volunteers, and a wide network of people submitting data and images.
+Fungimap has a staff of two part-time Coordinators, a team of office volunteers, and a wide network of people submitting data and images.
 The Management Committee is elected annually at the AGM.
-For subcommittees, new members are always welcome, to contribute their skills and ideas to help make Fungimap even stronger.